wso2/msf4j/samples/log-interceptor-bundle/README.md

 curl http://localhost:8080/stockquote/IBM
 ```

-The HTTP headers of the request should be logged in WSO2 MSS console.
+The HTTP headers of the request should be logged in WSO2 MSF4J console.